-Luckily (or not luckily) I had a couple of places from which to lift some actual visible mold.
+Luckily (or not luckily) I had a couple of places from which to lift some actual visible mold so I used two test plates in this manner.
+I used the other plates to take air samples.
 The process was easy.
 The instructions are straightforward so you can’t goof this up.
 I labeled them, packaged them up, and sent them in.

 I received the results very quickly and was quite impressed with the quality of information provided about the various types of mold spores tested for.
 I even learned a couple of things!
 I was particularly impressed with the images presented.
 You get to see what actual mold spores look like for various strains.
 Pretty cool stuff.

-Unlike an ERMI, the DIY Mold Test results will NOT give you spore counts for specific molds, nor are there as many mold types tested for.
-However, all the big guns are listed.
+Unlike an ERMI, the DIY Mold Testing results will NOT give you spore counts for specific molds, nor are there as many mold types tested for.
+However, all the big guns are listed – 50 genera (genuses) of mold to be exact.
 The results are presented in a range from very low to very high.
 You get a clear picture of whether or not you have a problem in your home/office/vehicle and whether you should move forward with additional testing and/or inspecting.

 Basically, the DIY Mold Test is perfect for: